den1909/i18n-translations-checker/README.md

 - `--no-unused`: skip unused-keys report
 - `--json`: emit a machine-readable JSON report and exit with non-zero on issues

+DeepL options:

+- `--translate-missing`: add missing keys and translate their values from the reference via DeepL
+- `--translate-empty`: translate keys that exist but have empty values

 ## Configuration

 Create `i18n-check.config.json` or run `i18n-check --init`.